Nathan Healy

 Frequently Asked Questions

-Yes, Rockville has net metering available through both major utility providers.
-BGE and Pepco-MD both offer 1:1 net metering, giving you full retail rate credit for excess solar electricity sent to the grid.
+Yes, Rockville has net metering through both major local utilities.
+BGE and Pepco offer 1:1 net metering, giving you full retail credit for excess solar energy sent to the grid.

-Solar installation costs in Rockville range from $14,423 to $24,093 after federal tax credits, depending on your home size and energy needs.
+Solar costs in Rockville range from $14,400-$24,100 after federal tax credits, depending on your home size and energy needs.
+A typical medium-sized home requires a 9.3 kW system costing approximately $18,700 after incentives.